anchore/grype/README.md

 ## Threat & Risk Prioritization

-This section explains the columns and UI cues that help you focus remediation efforts:
+This section explains the columns and UI cues that help prioritize remediation efforts:

 - **Severity**: String severity based on CVSS scores and indicate the significance of a vulnerability in levels.
   This balances concerns such as ease of exploitability, and the potential to affect